-Wreck-it Ralph is Disney’s latest animation, and much like last month’s Frankenweenie, it is aimed primarily at children, but brings enough to the table for the adults to chew on.
-There are two protagonists in the movie: Vanellope von Schweetz, a little girl who no one will play with and the titular character, Wreck-it Ralph, who is having a mid-life crisis.
-Vanellope just wants to be included and have fun with everyone else, Ralph has grown tired of who he is and his role in society.
-Normal, everyday problems that normal, everyday people have, except that Vanellope and Ralph aren’t normal everyday people, they are two video game characters.
+Wreck-it Ralph is Disney’s latest animation, and much like last month’s Frankenweenie, it is aimed primarily at children but brings enough to the table for the adults to chew on.
+There are two protagonists in the movie: Vanellope von Schweetz, a little girl who no one will play with, and the titular character, Wreck-it Ralph, who is having a mid-life crisis.
+Vanellope just wants to be included and have fun with everyone else.
+Ralph has grown tired of who he is and his role in society.
+Normal everyday problems that normal everyday people have, except that Vanellope and Ralph aren’t normal everyday people.
+They are two video game characters.

-This is familiar territory for Disney and executive producer, John Lasseter.
+This is familiar territory for Disney and executive producer John Lasseter.
 Much like Toy Story, Wreck-it Ralph imagines that the characters in the video game inhabit a world, very much like our own, when we are not there.
-I suppose this works for an arcade, because the games are never turned off.
+I suppose this works for an arcade because the games are never turned off.
 What do they do when we are not playing them?
-The games are connected through the cords and surge protectors and the grand hub of the arcade is Game Central Station where all the characters are allowed to interact and mingle.
+The games are connected through the cords and surge protectors, and the grand hub of the arcade is Game Central Station, where all the characters are allowed to interact and mingle.
 Wide shots of Game Central are populated with every video game character one can imagine, and freeze frames will be quite popular once the DVD comes out.

-Ralph wonders if there is something more to life, maybe there is a different game that he could play in where he isn’t the bad guy, but the good guy.
-No bad guy every thinks of themselves as the bad guy, they are the heroes of their own stories.
+Ralph wonders if there is something more to life.
+Maybe there is a different game he could play in where he isn’t the bad guy but the good guy.
+No bad guy thinks of themselves as the bad guy; they are the heroes of their own stories.
 Ralph visits a meeting of The Bad Guy Support group, think AA with video game villains.
-Here they meet, swap stories, build each other up when they feel down for being bad guys, and recite the Bad Guy Affirmation.
-Ralph can’t believe that all these other bad guys have accepted their place in their games and no one around him feels the same as he does.
-All heroes feel this way, and the lure of the adventure is too much for Ralph.
+Here they meet, swap stories, build each other up when they feel down for being bad guys, and recite the Bad Guy Affirmation: I’m bad, and that’s good.
+I will never be good, and that’s not bad.
+There’s no one I’d rather be than me.

-“Sugar Rush” is a vibrant candy themed cart racing game in a Thomas Kinkade painting.
-It is populated with candies and diminutive pixie like characters that are ruled by a benevolent overlord, King Candy (Alan Tudyk doing an excellent Ed Wynn).
-Ralph meets Vanellope von Schweetz (voiced by Sarah Silverman) who is a character that has a glitch in her program.
-This glitch makes her an outcast among the people of “Sugar Rush” and Vanellope wants nothing more than to be apart of the group and race like everyone else.
+“Sugar Rush” is a vibrant candy-themed cart racing game in a Thomas Kinkade painting.
+It is populated with candies and diminutive pixie-like characters that are ruled by a benevolent overlord, King Candy (Alan Tudyk doing an excellent Ed Wynn).
+Ralph meets Vanellope von Schweetz (voiced by Sarah Silverman), who is a character that has a glitch in her program.
+This glitch makes her an outcast among the people of “Sugar Rush,” and Vanellope wants nothing more than to be a part of the group and race like everyone else.
 Vanellope takes Ralph’s medal and uses it as an entrance fee to compete in the race.
-Ralph cannot return to his game empty-handed, and so must help Vanellope place in the race to ensure that he gets his medal back.
+Ralph cannot return to his game empty-handed and so must help Vanellope place in the race to ensure that he gets his medal back.